 Information about each event can be found below.

-The library hosts a number of annual events, many of which are key fundraisers.
-In addition, book discussions, special lectures, weekly storytimes and arts and crafts workshops are held throughout the year.
+In addition, programs such as book discussions, special lectures, weekly storytimes, and arts & crafts workshops are held throughout the year.

-Held annually each spring, Library Luminaries features dinner parties in private homes with guests of note.
+Held in the spring, Library Luminaries features dinner parties in private homes with guests of note.
 Dinners follow a cocktail party at the library.
 If you are interested in learning more about this event, contact firstname.lastname@example.org or

-Everyone enjoyed a special evening at Bryan Memorial Town Hall with cocktails, hors d’oeuvres, music, silent auction, and more- all in support of an institution that stands at the center of our community!
-Enjoy pictures from Booked 2019.
+Historically held on Columbus Day Weekend, a good time is had by all at Bryan Memorial Town Hall with cocktails, hors d’oeuvres, music, silent auction and more- all in support of an institution that stands at the center of our community!

-The Children’s Holiday Sale is a popular Junior Library event which takes place the second week of December.
+The Children’s Holiday Sale is a popular Junior Library event which generally takes place the second week of December.
 This sale gives children an opportunity to purchase holiday gifts for family members at very reasonable prices.
-Patrons are asked for donations of small gift items, accessories, housewares or unused toiletries to make the event a success.
-A great way to put aside items for the sale is to designate a box (in the attic or basement) and deposit those little gifts or items you receive throughout the year that you know you won’t really use.
-For instance, you might set aside a box of soaps, a necktie that’s out of favor, candles, a knickknack with no knack for your taste, a scarf that missed the mark, a redundant kitchen gadget — you get the idea.
-Then just bring them to the Junior Library the first week of December.
+Patrons are asked for donations of small gift items, accessories, housewares and more to make the event a success.
+Consider designating a box where you can deposit those little gifts or items you receive throughout the year that you know you won’t really use- a box of soaps, a necktie that’s out of favor, candles, a redundant kitchen gadget — you get the idea.
+Then just bring them to the Junior Library after Thanksgiving.
 Thank you!